As well as offering grants, the Community Foundation offers a sector support programme to strengthen governance, income generation and planning.

-As well as managing grants, the Community Foundation brokers training and development to help groups in our area be more effective and resilient.
+Through the programme we offer advice, broker training and development and match individuals offering time and skills to help groups in our area be more effective and resilient.

-Trustee and Skills Match at Community Foundation is a free service facilitating the recruitment and support of individuals to become trustees at local charities and community organisations in Tyne & Wear and Northumberland.
-Trustees bring a variety of knowledge, experience and expertise.
-Our partner organisations also provide training and support to help the sector grow.
+Trustee and Skills Match at the Community Foundation is a free service facilitating the recruitment and support of individuals wanting to offer their time, expertise, lived experience and fresh perspectives to local charities and community organisations in Tyne & Wear and Northumberland.

-If you are interested in becoming a trustee or a skills advisor to help organisations please download and complete the advisor registration form.
+If you are interested in becoming a trustee, please complete the Advisor Registration form

 We bring together bodies facilitating cross-sector support to better promote to people and organisations the pathways available to give or benefit from expert skills.
 The group includes Business in the Community, Community Foundation Tyne & Wear and Northumberland, County Durham Community Foundation, Cranfield Trust, Office for Civil Society, Pilotlight, Sector Connector (North Tyneside Voda), SkillsBridge and VONNE, There is a dedicated website here.

 A programme we created with Mark Butcher Associates to provide high quality but low cost training to support greater sustainability for ‘mid-range’ charities and community groups.
 There is a dedicated website here.

 Run from Newcastle University’s Centre for Knowledge, Innovation, Technology and Enterprise with support from us to facilitate collaboration and support among leaders of social change.
 The network hosts quarterly events where leaders hear from speakers, meet one another and collaborate.
 You can sign up and find out more here.